Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 Vitamin A is fat-soluble and is considered an essential vitamin.
 Therefore you have to absorb it through food, as the body cannot produce it.

-A single tablespoon of grass-fed butter contains about 10% of the recommended daily dose of vitamin A.
+A single tablespoon of grass-fed butter contains about 10% of the recommended daily vitamin A dose.

 Furthermore, vitamin A improves vision, reproduction, and immune function.

-As it plays a vital role in physical development, it is involved in the formation and maintenance of teeth, bones, and skin (Gilbert 20134).
+As it plays a vital role in physical development, it forms and maintains teeth, bones, and skin (Gilbert 20134).

 2. Vitamin K2